Allegheny-Computer-Science-600610-25-26/senior-comprehensive-project-journal-and-chapters-greer01/posts/activity/activityone.md

 The title overall, uses three main themes that go along with my project:

-- Personalization: My tool adapts feedback to each player's strengths and weaknesses, kind of how a real caddy is able to offer advice based on golfer's tendencies.
+- Personalization: My tool is adapting feedback to each player's strengths and weaknesses, kind of how a real caddy is able to offer advice based on golfer's tendencies.
 - AI Empowerment: The tool also uses machine intelligence to analyze and communicate complex patterns in the player data.
 - Practical Utility: The tool does not just predict outcomes, it also helps golfers make smarter decisions around the course and helps them develop skills.